magnomp/tn-calculator-front/README.md

 Now, this can take some minutes, but thanks to the Dev Containers technology everything you need will be automatically provisioned for you.

+## Running e2e

+- Open "app" on VSCode
+- Run these two commands do setup Playwright, this is a one time only step
+> yarn playwright install
+> yarn playwright install-deps
+- Run the tests
+> yarn test:e2e

 ### Running locally

 - Open "app" folder on VSCode,